-They wrote it on a flip chart before looking into the statement in more detail.
+SafeToto wrote their objective, "teach children about the constitution in an age appropriate and empowering way" on a flip chart before looking into the statement in more detail.
 They asked: "What does it mean?"
 "What does it involve?"

 They then picked away at their objective.
-'Teach children about the constitution' is an objective that involves much more than communications but without communications it will never happen.
 It's not very specific though and how will they measure it?
 Is it achievable, realistic and time-bound?

-To achieve this objective, LearnRight will need to persuade high ranking officers at the curriculum board, they will need to work with local education administrations countrywide, with individual schools and teachers.
+To achieve this objective, SafeToto will need to persuade high ranking officers at the curriculum board, they will need to work with local education administrations countrywide, with individual schools and teachers.
 They will need to find or create a training course, train education officers and professors at teacher training colleges.
 Some parents and teachers might resist teaching of the constitution because they want to focus on academic performance.
 Will they need to work to counteract this?
-There are millions of children; can they reach them all?
+The reality monitor pointed out that it wasn't very realistic because the constitution is broad and not all parts of it were relevant to the children.
+Besides if they weren't more specific about what parts of the constitution they wanted included it could fail to have the impact they wanted.